-Two options - Modify and Save As..- are displayed as shown in the first image in Figure 8.9.
+Two options - Modify and Save As..- appear as shown in the first image in Figure 8.15.

-Note: If you want to associate specific application (game) executable files with the modified profile, click Modify and follow all the steps - a through f below.
-If you do not want to associate specific application

-(game) executable files with the modified profile, simply click Save As.. - follow steps e and f below.

-- a Click Modify to display the Modify Profile dialog box. - b In the Associated applications list, enable the application(s) you want to associate with the profile you are modifying by clicking one or more selections to check the corresponding check boxes the seconds image in Figure 8.9.
+- Note: If you want to associate specific application (game) executable files with the modified profile, click Modify and follow all the steps - a through f below.
+If you do not want to associate specific application (game) executable files with the modified profile, simply click Save As... (follow steps e and f below). - a Click Modify to display the Modify Profile dialog box. - b In the Associated application list, select one or more applications (check box) you want to associate with the profile you are modifying, as shown in the second image in Figure 8.15.

-If you want to locate applications not in the current list, click Browse.
+If you want to locate and select applications not in the current list, click Browse.

-Figure 8.9 Modifying a Profile (2)
+Figure 8.15 Modifying a Profile (3)